Asymptotic independence in higher dimensions and its implications on risk management: -wise asymptotic independence

+\begin{remark} The concept of $k$-wise asymptotic independence is a measure of dependence in the extremes.
+If a random vector $\bZ$ exhibits $k$-wise asymptotic independence but not $(k+1)$-wise asymptotic independence, then there exists a combination of at exactly $k$ components in $\bZ$, so that when these are large another additional component is large as well.
+Fewer than $k$ large components cannot produce a large value in another component.
+Consequently, lower values of $k$ reflect a stronger dependence in the extremes. \end{remark}

-where we define $0/0:=0$.
-If $\bZ\sim F$ has copula $C$, we interchangeably say $\bZ, F, C$ or $\widehat{C}$ possesses $k$-wise asymptotic independence. \end{definition} Note that for a $d$-dimensional copula, $d$-wise asymptotic independence is the same as mutual asymptotic independence (and of course \emph{2-wise} is the same as \emph{pairwise}).
+Note that for any $d$-dimensional copula, $d$-wise asymptotic independence is the same as mutual asymptotic independence (and of course \emph{2-wise} is the same as \emph{pairwise}).
 Again, following \Cref{prop:maiimppai}, we may check that mutual asymptotic independence indeed implies $k$-wise asymptotic independence for all $k\in \{2,\ldots,d\}$.
-The reverse of the previous implication is of course not true; indeed the following example also shows this.
+The converse of the previous implication is, of course, not true; the examples in the following section also show this.